 I stayed in Detroit for two days and three nights, arriving pretty late on a Sunday night.
 With two full days to explore, I spent day one on a self-guided Detroit walking tour of downtown.
 On the second day I visited the Henry Ford Museum – I was in Motor City, after all.

-Here are the highlights of what to do in Detroit.
+Here are the highlights in Detroit.

 1. Check out mile zero – Detroit’s Point of Origin